Enforcing Hard Linear Constraints in Deep Learning Models with Decision Rules: Offline computation of safe networks with decision rules

 Since the constraint is quadratic and homogeneous in \(\mathcal{X}\), it equivalently holds over the conic hull of \(\mathcal{X}\), denoted \(\mathrm{cone}(\mathcal{X})\).
 Given that \(\mathcal{X}\) spans \(\mathbb{R}^k\) by assumption, \(\mathrm{cone}(\mathcal{X})\) has a non-empty interior.
 The Hessian of the mapping \(x \mapsto x^\top H_\ell x\) is given by \(2H_\ell\).
 Consequently, if the quadratic form vanishes over the interior of \(\mathrm{cone}(\mathcal{X})\), it follows that the Hessian must be $H_\ell = 0$ \citep{Kuhn2011}.
 Thus, the original semi-infinite equality constraint admits the equivalent finite-dimensional representation \(H_\ell = 0\).
 This reformulation substantially enhances tractability, as it replaces the intractable semi-infinite constraint with a linear matrix equality.

-Next, we can use Proposition~\ref{prop:sdp_duality} to reformulate the semi-infinite constraints in \eqref{eq:SP_u}, simplifying it into the following semidefinite program:
+Next, we can use Proposition~\ref{prop:sdp_duality} to approximate the semi-infinite constraints in \eqref{eq:SP_u}, simplifying it into the following semidefinite program (SDP):

-The benefit of problem~\eqref{eq:LDR_lhs} is that it is a semidefinite program whose size grows polynomially with the dimensions of the input and output spaces, as well as with the number of constraints defining \(\mathcal{X}\).
-This makes the problem efficiently solvable using state-of-the-art interior-point solvers.
+The above SDP constitutes an \emph{inner approximation} of the original problem in \eqref{eq:SP_u} in the general case.
+This means that the feasible set of the SDP is contained within that of the original problem, ensuring tractability at the cost of some conservatism.
+However, when \( l = 1 \), this approximation becomes \emph{exact}, and the SDP formulation recovers the original feasible set without loss of generality.
+This property follows from classical results on the tightness of SDP relaxations for single quadratic constraints.
+A key advantage of problem~\eqref{eq:LDR_lhs} is that it yields a SDP whose size grows polynomially with the dimensions of the input and output spaces, as well as with the number of constraints defining \( \mathcal{X} \).
+This ensures that the problem can be solved efficiently using state-of-the-art interior-point methods.

-\subsection{Linear Decision Rules for Jointly Linear Constraints}
+\subsection{Linear decision rules for jointly linear constraints}

 A special case of the previously presented framework arises when the left-hand side matrix is input-independent, i.e., \(A(x) \equiv A\), while the right-hand side remains input-dependent as \(b(x) = B x\), where \(B \in \mathbb{R}^{m \times k}\) is fixed.
 Under this assumption, the constraints of problem~\eqref{eq:SP} reduce to the following jointly linear form: